The 7 C's of Onboarding: How to integrate Connection?

 2. Establish a buddy system

-Designate a buddy who supports your new employee in the first weeks and serves as a reference point for questions about the organization and culture.
+Designate a buddy who supports your new employee during the employee onboarding process and serves as a reference point for questions about the organization and culture.
 Workplace buddies give new hires tips on the way of working, but also on unwritten rules and team dynamics.
 They help new hires make connections with other colleagues.
 Some of these connections might lead to long-term relationships.

 > Check out our onboarding buddy toolbox